Leningrad: The Advance of Army Group North, Summer 1941: Reception

+In Issue 45 of the British wargaming magazine Perfidious Albion, Charles Vasey commented, "Given the terrain and units, some kind of perfect plan is doubtless possible but once again the positional players will enjoy this."

 In Issue 50 of Moves, Steve List noted that the attack on Leningrad was "One of the least popular subjects" for wargames to that point in time.
 List called Leningrad "a game of limited scope", noting that the German player "must break out, destroy virtually every Soviet unit he faces, and race the length of the map to reach Leningrad in time to seize it before Soviet reinforcements and forts make it impregnable.
 To merely duplicate the feats of the historical campaign is to lose."
 Noting the almost impossible set of objectives the German player must fulfill, List added, "To this extent, the game is frustrating.
 A magnificent Blitzkrieg is meaningless; it must lead to the fall of the city, generally accomplished by a frontal assault."
 List thought the game was essentially unbalanced in favor of the Soviets, since "The German must win two games, the Blitz portion and the later assault, while the Russian need only win once, for if the Blitz fails, the assault has no chance."
 List concluded, "Given the victory conditions, the game will probably produce a cliff hanger almost every time, unless the Soviet wins early."

 In Issue 26 of the UK wargaming magazine Phoenix, R.M.W.
 Musson called Leningrad "excellent fun" but noted "if the German player sends the speedy panzers on ahead of the infantry, they may arrive at the suburbs of a fortified and well-defended city, reduced and out of supply, and quite unable to take the vital hexes.
 It is not enough for the German to do well, he must do brilliantly."
 Musson concluded, "quick acting and playable in around two hours or so.
 An excellent antidote to Monster [game] indigestion!"